altalang/ofs/README.md

 If your Kubernetes cluster is managed through `kops`, you will need to configure your [cluster specification](https://github.com/kubernetes/kops/blob/master/docs/cluster_spec.md) with a [hook](https://github.com/kubernetes/kops/blob/master/docs/cluster_spec.md#hooks) to install the flexvolume driver and all appropriate packages on all nodes that it creates.

-First, you will need your download path for your ObjectiveFS pacakge.
+First, you will need your download URL for your ObjectiveFS pacakge.
 This can be found on the [ObjectiveFS download page](https://objectivefs.com/install).

 Edit your cluster configuration with `kops edit cluster <cluster-name>` and add an appropriate hook to install the necessary packages and flexvolume driver.
-Here is an example for a cluster based on Ubuntu (be sure to change the plugin paths as needed, described above) using ObjectiveFS 6.7.2 (be sure to change the download link to your own download link):
+Here is an example for a cluster based on Ubuntu (be sure to change the plugin paths as needed, described above) using ObjectiveFS 6.7.2 (be sure to change the download URL to your own download URL):

 ```yaml
 spec: